snabble/docs/example_pos.md

 ![Interaction diagram](./img/checkout_pos_interaction.png)

-## Create a CheckoutInfo
+## Create a Checkout Info

-To create a CheckoutInfo the Customer App sends a Cart and receives a signed CheckoutInfo object.
+To create a Checkout Info the Customer App sends a Cart and receives a signed Checkout Info object.
 This object contains all information that should be presented and confirmed by the user.

 ```